techiesakar/Out-Patient-Management-System/README.md

 # Out-Patient-Management-System
-Advance Out Patient Management System With Authentication in C

-This is OutPatient Management System made with complete C language.
+This is OutPatient Management System made with complete in C language.

 Features (Admin)
 1. Admin Registration (With Encrypted Password)